 - wash hands and all kitchen utensils after preparing uncooked food

-- rinse raw produce throughly before eating
+- rinse raw produce thoroughly before eating

 - keep uncooked meats separate from fruits and vegetables